Acting for the Landlord

 If you are a landlord seeking possession of a residential property, our Dispute Resolution team have the expertise and knowledge to assist you with your matter.

-Commercial Landlord and Tenant Possession Claims
+Commercial Landlord And Tenant Possession Claims

 Landlord

-A landlord who wants to take possession of a commercial premises will need to write to the tenant informing them that they intend to lawfully take possession of the premises.
 If the tenant fails to vacate after receiving this demand, then the landlord can apply to the court for a possession order under Section 25 of the Landlord and Tenant Act (LTA) or Section 146 of the Law of Property Act.

 In order to seek a possession order, the landlord’s claim will need to contain reasons as to why the landlord wants to take possession of the premises and include details of any damages the landlord is claiming for any breach of covenant.